eclipse-glsp/glsp-website-source/content/documentation/rendering/content.md

 );
 ```

+<details><summary>Example implementation</summary>

-An example use case for using a `ForeignObjectView` is for example a multiline-text-box.
+A common example use case for using a `ForeignObjectView` is to benefit from word wrapping support of HTML to show multiline text box.
 Therefore we would create a custom text node (which extends the `ForeignObjectElement`) which also implements the `EditableLabel` interface.

 ```ts